tupelo-schneck/its-electric/trunk/README.txt

 The "it's electric" Java program is designed to perform two simultaneous
 activities:
-(1) it records data from TED into a permanent database; and (2) it serves data from the database in Google Visualization API format.
+(1) it records data from TED (or other device) into a permanent database; and (2) it serves data from the database in Google Visualization API format.

+"it's electric" works with TED 5000 (heavily tested), Ted Pro (somewhat tested), and Current Cost (barely tested).

 The "it's electric" web pages will then talk to the server set up by the Java program in order to display the data as an interactive chart.
 You can simply